Police: Gunman kills 2 Virginia college officers, arrested

 BRIDGEWATER, Va.
 (AP) — A gunman shot and killed two campus officers at a private college Tuesday, prompting a protracted campus lockdown and search before the suspect was apprehended, state police and school officials said.

-The lockdown began in the early afternoon when Bridgewater College officials sent out a tweet in the early afternoon warning students and faculty about a shooter on campus.
+The lockdown began in the early afternoon when Bridgewater College officials sent out a tweet in warning students and faculty about a shooter on campus.

 The college sent out a follow-up tweet about 2 p.m. saying police had apprehended a suspect after searching the campus but that students should continue sheltering in place.

-Note: This story was first published on Feb.
-1, 2022.
-It was updated on Feb.
-4, 2022 to correct that capital murder is not among the multiple murder charges that the suspect is facing.